BuddyNetworks/terraform/README.md

 - A private API server and private networking
 - A system node pool (default) and a user node pool
-- Application Gateway Ingress Controller (AGIC) ready Application Gateway
+- Application Gateway Ingress Controller (AGIC) automatically enabled as an AKS Add-on
+- Application Gateway provisioned and integrated
 - DNS zone for ingress and workload domain management
 - Azure Container Registry (ACR) integration for image pulls
 - Azure Key Vault integration for Kubernetes secret management